ddella/OpenSSL/Private and Public Keys/RSA-PPK/README.md

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>

-# RSA Private and Public Keys
+# RSA Private and Public Key
-This section shows the different [OpenSSL](https://www.openssl.org/) commands to generate/view/check an Rivest, Shamir, & Adleman **(RSA)** private and public keys.
+This section shows the different [OpenSSL](https://www.openssl.org/) commands to generate, view and check a Rivest, Shamir, & Adleman **(RSA)** private and public key.

+The commands used in this section generate unencrypted private key in PEM PKCS#8 format.
+The PKCS#8 format is the most interoperable format.

 ## Private and Public key with RSA keys
-Both **ECC** and **RSA** generate a pair of private/public key mathematically tied together to allow two parties to communicate securely.
+Both **ECC** and **RSA** generate a pair of private and public key mathematically tied together to allow two parties to communicate securely.
 The main advantage of ECC is that a 256-bit key in ECC offers about the same security as a 3072-bit key using RSA.

 >`RSA Public Key`: Is the **Modulus** and **publicExponent**
 >`RSA Private Key`: Is the **privateExponent**